Undergraduate & Graduate Student Research Presentations

-- The Abstract Submission application for the spring deadline is now closed!
+- The Abstract Submission application for 2015 is closed.

 Student Researcher Eligibility

 - Be an undergraduate or postbaccalaureate at the time of submission

 - Be a graduate student researcher at the time of submission

 Before you begin your abstract submission you must do the following: